Buy Crane Ropes Online

 STRENGTH:

-A crane ropes strength is generally referred to as the minimum breaking load or force (MBL).
 It is possible to increase the MBL for most rope diameters in two ways:

 By increasing the tensile strength of the actual wire used during the manufacturing process the MBL will increase.
 1770N/mm², 1960N/mm² & 2160N/mm² are common wire tensile grades used in crane ropes.
 It is also feasible to raise the steel fill factor of the rope to increase its strength further.
 The fill factor measures cross sectional areas of the rope.